openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concepts_class.md

 ```

 * To Create a concept class, you need to specify below attributes in the request body.
-If you are not logged in to perform this action,
+If you are not logged in to perform this action,a `401 Unauthorized` status returned.
- a `401 Unauthorized` status returned.
+* A `400 Bad Request` status is returned if the new concept class name is already used for some other concept class. type

     #### Attributes